 Some subjects that work well with this include: animals, shopping, jobs, food or school life.

-For more details about this ESL vocabulary game, check out: Concentration ESL Vocabulary Game.
+For more details about this ESL vocabulary game, check out: Concentration for ESL.

 Young learners love this one too!

 Quick tip: You can laminate the cards if you plan on using them for a few classes and it’ll save you some time in the long-run.

 Next up on our list of the Top 10 ESL Activities for Adult Beginners is an ESL Grammar activity.
 It’s super simple, easy to set up on the fly and challenging enough for adults.
 I use it mostly at the beginning of class as a warm-up to review material from the previous class, or as a way to review what we learned at the end of class.

 The way it works is that students have to decide if a sentence is correct or not.
 The error could be related to word order or grammar.
 Put some correct sentences in there to prevent just a random guess all the time.

 Check out this ESL grammar activity for more details: Is that Sentence Correct?